PaddlePaddle/book/03.image_classification/README.md

 ### Generate input data for inferring

 `dog.png` is an example image of a dog.
-Turn it into an numpy array to match the data feeder format.
+Turn it into a numpy array to match the data feeder format.

 ```python
 # Prepare testing data.